Advanced

 Testing multiplayer with y-sweet cloud

-Then, set the connection string to your quickstart token.
+Then, set CONNECTION_STRING to your connection string.

-CONNECTION_STRING=[QUICKSTART_TOKEN] npm run dev
+CONNECTION_STRING=[YOUR_CONNECTION_STRING] npm run dev

 ℹ️